Mustafa-Sh-Ahmad/parallel-and-intercepted-routes/README.md

 ### Installing pnpm (if not exist)

-If you don't have pnpm installed, you can install it using the following command:
+If you don't have pnpm installed, you can install it using the following command

-Installation

 ```bash
 npm install -g pnpm